 Everyone is overly politically correct these days and boy does it waste a lot of time to wade through that shit to get to salient facts.

-It's like the mating ritual of a bird of paradise song and dance to the power of two thousand...
+It's like the mating ritual of a bird of paradise song and dance to the power of twenty seven thousand...

 I want to point out here that each of us has a lifetime that spans on average 73.4 years.

-As such we just don't have time for BS ⏳.
+As such we just don't have time for such BS antics ⏳.

 We can be nice to each other for sure but we can also be direct sans bullshit.